Road construction

 Rapid Transit Projects

-This year, the City will be undertaking three phases of Rapid Transit on Wellington Street, King Street, Dundas Street and Ontario Street to add new bus-only lanes and other above ground improvements, while repairing and replacing underground infrastructure.
+This year, the City will be undertaking various phases of Rapid Transit on Wellington Street/Road, Dundas Street and Highbury Avenue to add new bus-only lanes and other above ground improvements, while repairing and replacing underground infrastructure.

 Contact us